 A Newtonian analysis of the black hole merger and its radiation

-The biggest science story of 2016 came from the Large Interferometric Gravitational Observatory (LIGO), which reported measurements of the gravity waves radiated by two black holes as they orbited about a point roughly midway between them, spiraling inwards and ultimately fusing together.
+Black hole fusion was the biggest science story of 2016: the Large Interferometric Gravitational Observatory (LIGO) reported measurements of the gravity waves radiated by two black holes as they orbited about a point roughly midway between them, spiraling inwards and ultimately fusing together.
 They were 1.3 billion light-years away (1.3x1022 km) and each black hole was about 30 times the mass of the sun.
-There's an animation of what it would have looked like close up.
+LIGO has an animation of what it would have looked like close up.

 To simplify, the LIGO team measured changes in the lengths of the arms of two interferometers (length 4 km) as a function of time: the graph covers 0.2 seconds of the record.
 Here they plot the fractional change in length (that's what strain means).
 The vertical range goes from about −10−21 to +10−21.
 Plus or minus 0.000 000 000 000 000 000 1%.
 This very tiny change is due not to vibration* of the ground (as we can see by comparing the signals from two different interferometers located thousands of km apart, shown as different colours on the graph).
 Rather, it is from the contraction and expansion of space itself as the wave goes by, because that's what gravity waves do.
 Note that the signal is noisy at first, then, when a clear oscillation begins, it increases in both amplitude and frequency until, at about 0.43 seconds, it suddenly disappears into the background.
 The increase in frequency and amplitude are both explained by the orbits becoming smaller and faster until the black holes fused.
 As these objects fell towards each other, they lost gravitational potential energy, converting part of it into kinetic energy (going faster) and the rest into gravitational radiation that spread out and, a billion or so years later, went past and through the earth.